Read Philosopher Club Membership with voice, context, and method in the same frame.

 Prompt 2: Provide the stories of 3 philosophers who would be surprised at their “philosopher” status were they alive today.

-The central claim is this: His ideas about the unconscious, the structure of the psyche, and the role of repression and desires have led to significant philosophical debates about human nature, identity, and the mind.
+In plain terms: His ideas about the unconscious, the structure of the psyche, and the role of repression and desires have led to significant philosophical debates about human nature, identity, and the mind.

 Background